Red Strawberry, like other berries, are famous in the phytonutrient world as a natural source of phenols.

 Botanical Name: Fragaria X Ananassa

 Other Names: fraises des bois (strawberries of the woods), erdbeere, fresa, fraise, fragola

-Origin: Grown and freeze-dried in Brazil.
+Origin: Grown and freeze-dried in USA.
 Packaged with care in Florida, USA.

 How to Maintain Optimum Freshness